 I love giant wall calendars!
 These come in monthly or weekly options, and both are handy for at-a-glance type of referencing.
-The weekly would be the more detailed of the two wall calendars, but monthly can work quite well if you don’t mind just having a short list of tasks for each day.
+The weekly would be the more detailed of the two wall calendars, but monthly can work quite well if you don’t mind just having a short list of daily tasks.

 This option is great if you need a quick visual of what you need to do each day.
-Hanging it on your wall will help you see what needs to be done today.
+Hanging it on your wall will help you see your daily tasks.
 It will also allow you to see at a glance what’s coming up for the week.
 You can grab one of these wall calendars at any local big box store, or a local office supply store.

 Ok so here’s the practical part of all of this.
 It’s going to take a little time to learn the planning process, but once you do, you will have a plan that can help you master your day.
 Mastering your days will help you feel less frazzled, and more on top of what’s happening on your homestead.

 Pencil It All In

 Whichever medium you choose to plan into, the method is just about the same.
 Before you start these steps you will need to download and print daily, weekly, and monthly planner pages.
 My instructions will work fine with any planner pages, but if you don’t have a planner already bought or printed, you can download my free Quick Start Planner which is in my resource library.
 You can get the password for that at the end of this post.

 - MONTHLY VIEW PAGE: I know we are talking about organizing our week, but to do that, we first need to see what our month has in store for us.
 If you have a calendar where you write important dates, refer to the present month.